-IFRS 9 Financial Instruments (effective for financial years beginning on or after 01.01.2018, once endorsed by the EU) IFRS 9 will eventually replace IAS 39.
-The IASB has issued the first three parts of the standard, establishing a new classification and measurement framework for financial assets, requirements on the accounting for financial liabilities and hedge accounting.
+IFRS 9 Financial Instruments (effective for financial years beginning on or after 01.01.2018, once endorsed by the EU) IFRS 9 will replace IAS 39 and introduces new requirements for classification and measurement, impairment and hedge accounting.
 The Group has not yet evaluated the impact of the implementation of this standard.

-IFRS 15 Revenue from Contracts with Customers (effective for financial years beginning on or after 1 January 2017, once endorsed by the EU).
+IFRS 15 Revenue from Contracts with Customers (effective for financial years beginning on or after 1 January 2018, once endorsed by the EU).
 IFRS 15 establishes a five-step model that will apply to revenue earned from a contract with a customer, regardless of the type of revenue transaction or the industry.
 Extensive disclosures will be required, including disaggregation of total revenue; information about performance obligations; changes in contract asset and liability account balances between periods and key judgments and estimates.
 The implementation of this standard will not have any significant impact on the Group.